hadysoufan/Python-Projects/README.md

 ## Project 1: TODO app using CLI 🦾

-This is a basic TODO app using the command line

- A simple TODO list application.
+ A simple TODO list application in CLI.
     Allows the user to view, add, edit, and remove TODO items.

     Commands: